 Purpose: Provides funding to members of the order of ministry and recognized designated lay ministers for vocational assessment undertaken at their own initiative.

-To apply: The Conference personnel minister can assist in an application.
+To apply: The regional council pastoral relations minister can assist in an application.

 Torrance E. Bissell Bursary Fund